phoenixnap/k8s-cloud-provider-bmc/README.md

 ### Get PhoenixNAP client ID and client secret

-To run `cloud-provider-pnap`, you need your PhoenixNAP client ID and client secret that your cluster is running in.
+To run `k8s-cloud-provider-bmc`, you need your PhoenixNAP client ID and client secret that your cluster is running in.
 You can generate them from the [PhoenixNAP portal](https://bmc.phoenixnap.com/credentials).
 Ensure it at least has the scopes of `"bmc"`, `"bmc.read"`, `"tags"` and `"tags.read"`.